cjripple/DH110-SEM1F/assignment05/README.md

 #### Tip #2 - Using Icons Plus Text for the Control Bar of the Chat and Search Solution

 Having three text buttons was fine, but the accessibility icon was unclear.
-This was something we talked about in class during GUI.
+This was something we talked about in class while learning about graphical user interfaces, that icons can be ambiguous.
 The best strategy would be to include buttons and icons to make the control bar at the bottom look nice.
+It makes it look like a nice operating system as well.

 ## Reflection